receptron/graphai/docs/Tutorial.md

       - :llm.choices.$0.message.content
 ```

-It has two nodes, "llm" and "output", The "llm" node is associated with "openAIAgent", which calls OpenAI's chat completion API, and takes "Explain ML's transformer in 100 words." as an input, which acts as a user prompt.
-The "output" node receives the input from the "llm" node, and print it out to the console.
+It has two nodes:

+1. **llm**: This node is is associated with "openAIAgent", which calls OpenAI's chat completion API.
+It takes "Explain ML's transformer in 100 words." as an input (the user prompt) and outputs the result from the chat completion API.
+2. **output**: This node receives the output of the **llm** node, as an input, and print it out to the console.

+Notice that **llm** node will be executed immediately because all the inputs are available at the beggining, while **output** will be executed when the data from **llm** node became available.

 ## Installation